 It’s worth remembering that not every sales agent (actually few does) has the rights to represent the film across all the territories.
 Sometimes they represent films in selected territories and only seek distribution in those territories.
 What rights and to what territories the sales agent has, will always depend on the contract they sign with the production company or the filmmaker.

 The traditional way of distributing films is still going strong with big-budget productions, having a lot of resources for all the marketing and promotional expenses.
 In the independent filmmaking world, hybrid distribution is making waves.
-What it means is that films have limited run in cinemas and right after that make their way to one of the VOD platforms.
+What it means is that films have a limited run in cinemas and right after that make their way to one of the VOD platforms.
 At times indies skip the theatrical release altogether and go straight to VOD platforms.

 Keep in mind that the traditional distribution costs a lot of money and not every production can afford even to have a limited release in theatres.
 Also, finding the right sales agent is a long and often disheartening process.
 As a filmmaker, you would want to work with someone as committed to your film as you are but finding that kind of partnership is not easy.